kiali/kiali.io/content/en/docs/Configuration/multi-cluster.md

 ### Single cluster

-The single cluster kiali deployment provides a shallow cross-cluster view into your mesh with links to Kialis deployed in other clusters.
-This is the same as the typical deployment except that by adding the istio secrets, Kiali will autodiscover other Kialis across clusters and will generate links to these on the graph and other pages.
-This deployment is for users who do not meet the requirements of the unified view or would like a separate Kiali per cluster.
+The single cluster kiali configuration provides a shallow cross-cluster view into your mesh with links to Kialis deployed in other clusters.
+This is the same as the typical Kiali configuration except that by adding the istio secrets, Kiali will autodiscover other Kialis across clusters and will generate links to these on the graph and other pages.
+This configuration is for users who do not meet the requirements of the unified view or would like a separate Kiali per cluster.
 It provides only a shallow graph view into other clusters and the list pages are scoped to a single cluster.

 ![Kiali multi-cluster-single](/images/documentation/configuration/multi-cluster-single.png)